ganeshk627/pc-build/README.md

 # Installation
 ## Motherboard
-- Supports Intel(11th/12th/13th Generation) or AMD Ryzen(am4/am5)
+- Supports Intel(11th/12th/13th Generation) or AMD Ryzen(am4/am5) based on processor selection
 - The motherboard should be capable of OC (Overclocking)
 - Check for Wifi integrated
-- No of ram slots
+- Check No. of RAM slots
-- No of SSD/SATA slots
+- Check No. of SSD/SATA slots

 ## Processor
-- Check processor needs an additional cooler or not.
+- Check whether the processor needs an additional cooler or not.
 - Check processor has integrated graphics(if needed)
 - Need more patience installing it otherwise say boi boi to your Processor.
 - Apply the thermal paste.